Restaurant in Hong Kong, Hong Kong

 Is lunch or dinner better at Chuk Yuen Seafood Restaurant?

 Lunch is the stronger call for most visitors.
-Cantonese seafood houses in Hong Kong typically run dim sum or set lunch formats that offer better value than dinner, and the 11:30 am opening makes it an easy anchor for a Sheung Wan afternoon.
+Cantonese seafood houses in Hong Kong typically run dim sum or set lunch formats that offer better value than dinner, the 11:30 am opening makes it an easy anchor for a Sheung Wan afternoon.
 Dinner is quieter and seats are easier to secure, but the energy and value skew toward midday.

 Hours